SocialEngine/setup-test-db/README.md

 require __DIR__ . '/autoload.php';
 ```

-**Note: it truncates non-sqlite db, so be careful, watch the env setting and adjust your database.php config
-accordingly**.
-You can also turn off truncation in the config.

 Change your `phpunit` (or any other framework) bootstrap file from `bootstrap/autoload.php` to `bootstrap/testing.php`:
 ```xml
 <phpunit backupGlobals="false"